superfly/docs/blueprints/deno-kv-litefs.html.md

 Deno KV can actually be backed by an SQLite DB stored on disk in a cache folder, and you can specify the path of this DB with the parameter to `Deno.openKv( <here> )`.

-This means you can do something like this to get the SQLite-backed Deno KV implementation to work off an arbitrary SQLite DB:
+This means you can do something like this to get Deno KV to use an arbitrary SQLite DB:

 ```typescript
 const kv = await Deno.openKv("/any/path/i/want.db");